JakubTom1/Vision-based-control-system-for-car-entrance-gate/README.md

 | 2560x1440      | 4                      | 4                         | 16                     | 78%                              | 90%                            | 0.19                                     | 0.46                                  |

-# Table: Detailed summary of detection results for daytime testing in foggy conditions
+### Table: Detailed summary of detection results for daytime testing in foggy conditions.
 The car changed its speed (if not specified, it was 8 km/h) and driving path.
 Video was set to capture 8 fps.

 | **Resolution** | **Driving Path**                | **Detections (Classic)** | **Detections (YOLO)** | **Average Confidence (Classic)** | **Average Confidence (YOLO)** | **Average Detection Time [s] (Classic)** | **Average Detection Time [s] (YOLO)** |
 |----------------|---------------------------------|---------------------------|------------------------|-----------------------------------|--------------------------------|------------------------------------------|---------------------------------------|